 A. We have heard from a number of readers who share your enthusiasm for a bidet toilet seat that squirts warm water on the bottom for hygiene.
 We couldn’t find research demonstrating that such use reduces urinary tract infections (UTIs).
 Some people have actually worried that squirting water on your bottom might increase the risk for UTIs.

-We are actually surprised that there has been so little research into the medical benefits or risks of bidets.
+We are surprised that there has been so little research into the medical benefits or risks of bidets.
 It seems as if this is not something reputable researchers want to tackle.
 That’s unfortunate.
 Millions of people would like to know whether such devices have any impact on the likelihood of developing a urinary tract or genital infection.
+Others want to know whether the use of bidets for hemorrhoids would be beneficial.
 We hope this article might stimulate some interest in carrying out such a study.

 Unusual Uses for Bidets: